gLeirbag/Tool-Calling-Example/readme.md

 One way to implementing this trigger is having the LLM send a signal to the application that wrap itself.
 This signal could be a **structured json** that contain the information of the function to be called.

-In this scenario, the LLM must be informed beforehand that - when sensing that could provide a better answer with tool - should respond with the structured json.
+In this scenario, the LLM must be informed beforehand that - when sensing that could provide a better answer with a tool - should respond with the structured json.

 ## The Projects